 9-Ball: In this version of pool, the players attempt to hit the balls in numerical order instead of dividing them by solids or stripes.
 The player who hits the 9-ball into a hole first wins.

-Cue stick: This pool term refers to the long wooden stick you use throughout the game to hit the cue ball and sink colored balls into the holes.
+Cue stick: The long wooden stick used in pool is called a cue stick.
+It's used throughout the game to hit the cue ball and sink colored balls into the holes.

 Chalk: You can find these small chalk cubes around pool tables, bars, and pool halls.
 You use them to apply chalk to the tip of your cue stick.
 This helps keep the cue stick from sliding off the cue ball during your shots.

-Cue ball: You strike the cue ball with your cue stick to send it rolling into the colored, numbered balls on the pool table.
-The cue ball is white or off-white but can also have spots.
-The cue ball is slightly larger and heavier than the other balls on the table.
+Cue ball: The white ball in pool is known as the cue ball.
+You strike the cue ball with your cue stick to send it rolling into the colored, numbered balls on the pool table.
+It is slightly larger and heavier than the other balls on the table.
+English or spin technique can be used to spin the cue ball in the game of pool.

 Object balls: This billiards term is used to describe the non-cue balls on the pool table.
 They're numbered, going up to 15 for a standard game of 8-ball.
 Object balls are either completely colored or have a colored stripe around the center of the ball.